...And, on cold, lonely nights like this one, if you listen carefully . . . you can still hear my uncle's wife complaining.

 Rish "Jazzercise Party Massacre" Outfield

-*To be fair, I'm sure the movies all made loads of money, so that is an accomplishment.
+*To be fair, I'm sure the movies all made loads of money, so that is a genuine accomplishment.

 Thursday, October 21, 2010